craftingcity/The-Known-World/Prenotes July 29 25.md

 By highway and by backtrail, it'll take about 2 days without problems to reach [[Goldfield]] - likely stopping in [[Veritas Garigill]] on the first night, and pushing into the city on the second.

 ##### What's in the Box?
-They are delivering a massive slab of Amber, having been extracted from within the [[Great Quillbuck Jungle]], with an estimated value of 20,000sp (200pp), plus the fossil of dragon.
+They are delivering the Druidic Relic 'Fixation' ([[Magical Items of Note#Fixation]]) from the Mossburg SFW to the Goldfield SFW, and eventually it will make its way into the hands of the Guild of Wizards.

 ### What happened?